Spread the love

 The Fourth Principle is to LIVE WITH DISCIPLINE

-• The more you nurture self-discipline, the more it will mature.
+2. The more you nurture self-discipline, the stronger it becomes.

-• Never seek to be like others.
-Instead, seek to be superior to your former self.
+3. Never try to be like others.
+Instead, aim to be better than your former self.

 The Fifth Principle is to RESPECT YOUR TIME